exlskills/course-java-ap/README.md

 # EXLskills AP® Computer Science A (Java) Course

 This is the EXLskills free and open-source AP® (Advanced Placement®) Java Course.
 It guides learners via explanation, demonstration, and thorough practice, from no more than a basic understanding of Java, to a moderate level of essential coding proficiency.
-It is a susbstantial amount of coursework that represents a typical year of high school-level study or a semester of a University computer science course.
+It is a substantial amount of coursework that represents a typical year of high school-level study or a semester of a University computer science course.

 This course may also be used to prepare for the AP® Computer Science A exam.